TesterTesterov/mesScriptAsseAndDisassembler/README.md

 # mesScriptAsseAndDissasembler
 ## On English
- Dual languaged (rus+eng) tool for disassembling and assembling scripts .me sfrom the visual novel's engine Silky Engine (also known as Silky's Engine or SilkyEngine).
+ Dual languaged (rus+eng) tool for disassembling and assembling scripts .mes from the visual novel's engine Silky Engine (also known as Silky's Engine or SilkyEngine).
 With it thou can fully edit code, not just strings, as with some earlier tools.
 Thou can add line or even message breaks without restrictions!

  It has some useful features.
  Firstly, during disassembling all opcodes '\x0A' changes to '\x0B', so the engine wouldn't try to decrypt new strings and break latin and half-width kana symbols.